text-machine-lab/TEA/README.md

     4. Uncompress "test.tar.gz".
 It will create a folder containing test files.

+Note: The training and test files do NOT contain the correct T-Links for Timebank-Dense.
+They only serve to provide text and event/timex tags.
+The correct tinlks are found in "dense-labels.pkl" after you extract the "newsreader_notes.tar.gz" file.

 Environment Variables:

     There are two environment variables that need to be defined for the system to work: